viewzavr/vr-app-template/README.md

 ## license

+2021+ (c) Pavel Vasev.
 This template is available with MIT license.
 Your app license is up to you.

-## copyright

-2020 Pavel Vasev

 # example codes for app.js